-Why Do You Need Statutory Accounts And Filings For your Business?
+Why Do You Need Statutory Accounts & Filings For your Business?

 Statutory accounts are also known as year-end accounts or annual accounts.
 These are a collection of financial reports prepared at the end of a financial year.
-If you’re running a limited company (limited liability partnership) in the UK, it is compulsory for you to prepare statutory accounts.
+If you’re running a limited company (limited liability partnership) in the UK, you must prepare statutory accounts.

 They are used to report the financial activities and progress of a limited company in a tax year.
 You can also use statutory accounts to find out corporation tax.

-The copies of statutory accounts can be sent to the shareholder, companies house, HMRC, and person who attends the general meeting of a company.
+The copies of statutory accounts can be sent to the shareholder, company house, HMRC, and person who attends the general meeting of a company.

-Self-employed personnel needs to calculate the profit for the annual tax returns.
+Self-employed personnel need to calculate the profit for their annual tax returns.

-Key Takeaway: While preparing statutory accounts, you should make sure to prepare them as per the regular standards of IFRS or GAAP UK standard.
+Key Takeaway: While preparing statutory accounts, you should make sure to prepare them as per the regular standards of IFRS or GAAP UK standards.

 Documents of Statutory Accounts :